Darkatse/Scoop-KanColle/README.md

 How to add this bucket
 =====

 To make it easy to install apps from this bucket, run
-    `scoop bucket add scoop-kancolle https://github.com/Darkatse/Scoop-KanColle.git`
+    `scoop bucket add kancolle https://github.com/Darkatse/Scoop-KanColle.git`

 Check that it works: